Stochastic Oscillator Analysis and Stochastic Oscillator Signals

 Developed by George C. Lane

-This Oscillator is based on the theory that in an uptrend market the price closes near the high of the price range and in a downward trending market the price will close near the low of the price range.
+This Oscillator is based on the theory that in an uptrend market the price closes near high of price range and in a downwards trending market the price will close near the low of price range.

-The Stochastic Lines are plotted as 2 lines- %K and %D.
+The Stochastic Lines are drawn as 2 lines - %K and %D.

 - Fast line %K is the main